 Carla Tomasi is one of the few humans I name on the cellphone.
-She is also the person that, more than anybody, has taught me about cooking greens.
-There is an excellent hazard that she will have her hands inside the soil of her marvelous vegetable garden when I name her; her cellphone flips to voicemail, then she calls back.
-Today, the soil inside the pots lining her protected veranda because the rain pummelled her thirsty lawn close to Ostia, about 30km outdoor Rome.
-The flowers were given some welcome rain, and I got a welcome recipe for her mushroom and potato bake, which I wrote on a Post-It word and stuck to my desk about a month in the past; the fluorescent yellow answer just waiting for the perennial question: “What shall we’ve got for dinner?”
+She is also the person who, more than anybody, has taught me about cooking greens.
+There is an excellent hazard that she will have her hands inside the soil of her marvelous vegetable garden when I name her; her cellphone flips to voicemail, and then she calls back.
+Today, the ground inside the pots lining her protected veranda because the rain pummelled her thirsty lawn close to Ostia, about 30km outside Rome.
+The flowers were given some welcome rain, and I got a welcome recipe for her mushroom and potato bake, which I wrote on a Post-It Word and stuck to my desk about a month in the past; the fluorescent yellow answer just waiting for the perennial question: “What shall we’ve got for dinner?”

-Some recipes require precision, even as others require generously defined principles and exact recommendation – and this is usually the case with Carla’s vegetable dishes, especially her potato and mushroom bake.
+Some recipes require precision, even as others require generously defined principles and exact recommendations – and this is usually the case with Carla’s vegetable dishes, especially her potato and mushroom bake.

-The mushrooms are the heart of the matter so that they need to be nicely pro and complete of flavor.
-The kind of potato subjects here: they shouldn’t be too floury or waxy.
-Desiree is perfect, Carla notes in the course of our smartphone call, the heavy rain punctuating our communique like a crossed line.
+The mushrooms are the heart of the matter, so they must be nicely pro and completely flavorful potato subjects here: they shouldn’t be too floury or waxy.
+Desiree is perfect, Carla notes during our smartphone call, the heavy rain punctuating our communique like a crossed line.
 It is important to slice the potatoes thinly; I do that on the slice aspect of a box grater, three mouth-like slats being the nearest factor I even have, and indeed need, to a mandoline.
 Unless you are cautious, box-grater slats hardly ever produce complete slices, however, rather than half of and three-sector moons, which can be high-quality.

 This is right eaten hot, even higher heat.
-It becomes greater compact at room temperature, with the cheese performing as a flavorsome glue, making it simpler to slice.
-Serve with an inexperienced salad, purple-wine French dressing, and some braised spring vegetables (peas, vast beans, and courgettes perhaps).
-This is the form of cooking I like: ordinary ingredients prepare with fashion.
+It becomes more compact at room temperature, with the cheese performing as a flavorsome glue, making it simpler to slice.
+Serve with an inexperienced salad, purple-wine French dressing, and some braised spring vegetables (peas, vast beans, and courgettes, perhaps).
+I like This form of cooking: ordinary ingredients prepared with fashion.
 It’s cooking that doesn’t require too much precision.
 However, it benefits from care – and some proper advice from a pal.

 Carla’s potato and mushroom bake

-After the step, you may nicely be tempted to pile the mushrooms – something the Italians talk over with as funghi trifoliate – directly to a chunk of toast or stir thru pasta – each of which is extraordinary.
+After the step, you may be tempted to pile the mushrooms – something the Italians talk over with as funghi trifoliate – directly to a chunk of toast or stir through pasta – each of which is extraordinary.

 - Prep and soak 30 min